Is Breakfast the Most Important Meal of the Day?

 One of the major issues with yogurt is it often has added sugars.
 Yogurt is made from milk (duh!) and therefore has naturally occurring sugar in it, called lactose.
 Thus, if you look at the nutrition label of plain yogurt, you will notice it has 12 g of carbohydrates.
 Since this sugar is naturally occurring, it is not of concern.
 However, what is concerning is the large amount of added sugars in many yogurts.
 A serving of flavored yogurt can contain an upward of 30 grams of sugar depending on the brand.
 That is a wholelata sugar!
 A can of soda has about 24 grams of sugar so the comparison is clear.

-If you want to buy a flavored yogurt, check the nutrition label and try to buy a yogurt containing less than 12 grams of sugar per serving.
+When you buy flavored yogurt, check the nutrition label and try to buy a yogurt containing less than 12 grams of sugar per serving.
 Some of the brands with the lowest amount of sugars include Dannon Oikos Triple Zero Yogurt, Chobani Hints, and Siggi’s Greek yogurt mentioned above.

 As always, if you have a question bring the nutrition label to your nutrition visit and the dietitian can review it.
 Enjoy your creamy, delicious yogurt!